 The ultimate beach holiday, the Gold Coast is renowned throughout the world as a location that offers something for everyone with its pristine white sand beaches, lush hinterland complete with cascading waterfalls and adrenaline-raising theme parks.

-Our Gold Coast Collection is currently sold out
+Our Gold Coast Collection

 Rising to the top of bucket-lists around the world, the Gold Coast’s dazzling 52km stretch of sun-kissed coastline has easily become the ultimate holiday destination.

 Fun is at the forefront of life on the Gold Coast, where red and yellow flags frame azure waters that are welcomingly warm enough for revelers to enjoy all-year-round.
 Its rainforest hinterland is a treasure trove of hiking trails, hidden wildlife, refreshing water holes and native Australian flora.

 Home to Australia’s most iconic theme parks, the Gold Coast enthralls and delights holidaymakers of all ages.
 It’s a rare destination where you can swim with dolphins, experience the rush of some of the world’s tallest thrill rides, sunbathe on world-famous beaches and indulge in gourmet dining – all in one day.

 It’s easy to see why the Gold Coast is regarded as the ultimate holiday destination – averaging 300 days of sunshine each year, it boasts a seemingly endless summer with travellers and locals enjoying beautiful sunny weather across all four seasons.